OpenVisualCloud/Media-Transport-Library/ecosystem/ffmpeg_plugin/README.md

 ## 2. ST20P raw video run guide

-The IMTL ST20P plugin is implemented as an FFMpeg input/output device, enabling direct reading from or sending raw video via the ST2110-20 stream.
+The MTL ST20P plugin is implemented as an FFMpeg input/output device, enabling direct reading from or sending raw video via the ST2110-20 stream.

 ### 2.1 St20p input